Burrata Panzanella: Your New Favorite Salad

 5. Drizzle half of the balsamic vinegar over the salad.

 6. Set aside a handful of tomatoes.
-Top the salad with the remaining tomatoes, and drizzle any juice that is in the bowl on the salad.
+Top the salad with the remaining tomatoes, and drizzle any juice that remains in the bowl on top of the salad.

-7. Cut the burrata into bite-size chunks and add evenly disperse on the salad.
+7. Cut the burrata into bite-sized pieces and disperse these pieces of burrata evenly over the salad.

 8. Add the tomatoes that were set aside, and the onions.